Festivals & Events

 Outdoor art in the rural Japanese countryside

-Miles away from urban cities, the rural Echigo-Tsumari region in Niigata Prefecture focuses on cultivating not only rice fields, but also the human mind.
-To encourage interaction between people and nature, 760 square kilometers of the area is designated as a space for modern art installations.
+Miles away from urban cities, the rural Echigo-Tsumari region in Niigata Prefecture focuses on cultivating not only rice fields, but its attractions.
+Based on the concept "man is contained by nature", the area displays 760 square kilometres of contemporary artworks that convey the charm of the region.

-- The Triennale art festival that is held every three years across the Echigo-Tsumari region
+- The Triennale art festival that is held every three years in the Echigo-Tsumari region

 - The terraced rice fields and rural Japanese landscape